ON SALE: Make Every Day Mediterranean: An Oldways 4-Week Menu Plan E-BOOK SHOP NOW

 Blog_July 13_JohnishaGreensPhoto.jpg

-As the new Program Assistant of Oldways’ African Heritage & Health Program, I track student data from nationwide A Taste of African Heritage classes (ATOAH).
+As the new Program Assistant of Oldways African Heritage & Health Program, I track student data from nationwide A Taste of African Heritage classes (ATOAH).

 Blog_July 14_AHH_13344565_10207941825996216_8592669866927392898_n.jpg

-A snapshot from a recent ATOAH class — it was graduation day for these students!
+A snapshot from a recent ATOAH class it was graduation day for these students!
 Courtesy of LaShell Staples

-Over the six-week program, students record how often they cook, how frequently their meals feature the healthy foods that compose the African Heritage Diet Pyramid — like whole grains, pulses, tubers, fruits and vegetables, and herbs and spices — and how their physical bodies change — via waistline, blood pressure, and weight.
+Over the six-week program, students record how often they cook, how frequently their meals feature the healthy foods that compose the African Heritage Diet Pyramid like whole grains, pulses, tubers, fruits and vegetables, and herbs and spices and how their physical bodies change via waistline, blood pressure, and weight.
 They also share their biggest personal obstacles to healthier eating and cooking.
 Responses range from time and financial constraints to the irresistible nature of readily accessible fast foods.

 Because we ask our students to put themselves out there, it is only fair for me to do the same.
-To gain people’s trust and build a good working relationship, you have to be able to share of yourself — to not only ask questions but to respond and reciprocate.
-It is through this sharing that we find fellowship.
-So here’s my “confession” about my struggles and how I hope to improve my own lifestyle.
+To gain people’s trust and build a good working relationship, you have to be able to share of yourself to not only ask questions but to respond and reciprocate.
+It is through this sharing that we and fellowship.
+So here’s my confession about my struggles and how I hope to improve my own lifestyle.
 This journey of personal growth is something that we at Oldways are committed to taking along with the ATOAH teachers and students.

 Finding Meaning Through Loss